wikivisor/mediawiki-pages-DynamicMenu/README.md

 {{automenu|1}}
 ```
 where `1` is the level menu should be started at (for nested menus).
 For details refer to the [extension documentation](https://www.mediawiki.org/wiki/Extension:TreeAndMenu)

+## Category tree

+Using a category tree for site navigation is not recommended.
+We just provide a link to the `Special:CategoryTree`.
+In the `Category` namespace the link is changing to `View as a tree` and takes visitors to a category tree built from the current category.

 # Requirements
 * **SemanticMediaWiki** Provides Modification date